-Now that many supermarkets and big chain stores have chosen to ban plastic bags at the checkout (great move we think), most of you will be getting into the habit of taking your reusable shopping bags with you.
+Now that plastic shopping bags have been banned (great move we think), most of you will be getting into the habit of taking your reusable shopping bags with you.
 We have raved about reusable shopping bags for ages and it’s great to see them being used and promoted more widely now.

 But what’s next..??
 Reducing your plastic footprint when shopping (and especially grocery shopping) isn’t just about checkout bags.
 If you’re looking to reduce your single use plastic even further, how can you take it to the next level…???

 We’ve compiled a short guide with some tips about what you can use so you leave the supermarket with minimal plastic.
 Sure, there is bound to be some plastic in your trolley (unless you are a plastic free ninja already), but don’t feel bad about this as it takes practice to master waste free shopping.
 Moving towards LESS plastic packaging and making small changes one at a time is way better than not doing anything.

 Although you can purchase paper bags at the checkouts, this is just another incentive for you to make sure you take your reusable bags with you when you’re shopping.
 Please don’t leave them in the car or on the bench at home….!!
 Unless you can reuse the paper bags multiple times, they are still a single-use item and whilst they can be recycled, REUSE is still better than SINGLE USE.